H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Abstract

 \section{Abstract}

-This article provides quantitative proofs of the results obtained in [Cabr\'e, Figalli, Ros-Oton, and Serra, Acta Math.\ 224 (2020)], a work that proved the H\"older regularity of stable solutions to semilinear elliptic equations in the optimal range of dimensions $n\leq 9$.
-Some results in that paper were established through compactness proofs, arguing by contradiction ---the boundary regularity arguments being specially delicate.
-Here we provide proofs that do not rely on compactness and, in particular, allow to quantify the H\"older regularity exponent.
-For this, we establish two new estimates which control the solution in~$L^1$ by the $L^1$ norm of its radial derivative.
+This article concerns the results obtained in [Cabr\'e, Figalli, Ros-Oton, and Serra, Acta Math.\ 224 (2020)], which established the H\"older regularity of stable solutions to semilinear elliptic equations in the optimal range of dimensions $n\leq 9$.
+For expository purposes, we provide self-contained proofs of all results.
+They involve only basic Analysis tools and are intended to be accessible to a broader mathematical audience beyond PDE specialists.

-For expository purposes, we provide self-contained proofs of the full H\"older regularity results.
-They only involve basic Analysis tools.
+Two of the results in the 2020 article relied on compactness arguments.
+Here we present, instead, quantitative proofs from the more recent paper [Cabr\'e, to appear in Amer.
+J. Math, arXiv:2211.13033].
+They allow to quantify the H\"older regularity exponent and simplify significantly the treatment of boundary regularity.